 Artificial intelligence (AI) holds enormous potential for public relations, as it does for many industries.
 However, we are still in the early stages of discovering its advantages and drawbacks.
 I believe it is crucial to maintain a balance between the application of AI-assisted tools and the cultivation of your creativity and critical thinking.
 I support the use of AI tools for tasks like brainstorming, outlining and grammar checks.
-Because the core elements of crafting compelling narratives and understanding target audiences remain firmly rooted in human insight and expertise, I strongly discourage use of AI for generating copy for your writing assignments.
-If you decide to apply AI tools in your assignments, you must cite it: provide the tool's name, version (if applicable), and the date of access.
-In addition, you will be asked to do an extra assignment-a sevenminute presentation reflecting on your use of AI for our AI-focused class session (currently scheduled for Nov.
-8).
+Because the core elements of crafting compelling narratives and understanding target audiences remain firmly rooted in human insight and expertise, I will prohibit use of AI for generating copy for your writing assignments.
 As always, you are 100% responsible for your final product.
 This policy will be discussed during the semester and potentially updated as experiences with AI warrant or university guidelines change.